george0st/qgate-sln-mlrun/docs/applied-limits.md

 5. SqlTarget is limited to MySql, if you need to create table (SqlTarget is in Technical Preview)
     - see the detail https://github.com/mlrun/mlrun/issues/5231
-    - NOTE: I used work-arround, for creating table before the ingest
+    - NOTE: I used work-arround, I created table before the ingest